The Farndale Story

 Description automatically generated

-A veteran soldier of the armies of Richard II and Henry V who fought in the French and Scottish Wars
+A veteran soldier of the armies of Richard II, Henry IV and Henry V who fought in the French and Scottish Wars

 William Farndale